vdaas/vald/docs/api/insert.md

 MultiInsert is the method to add new multiple vectors in **1** request.

 <div class="card-note">
-gRPC has the limitation message size.<br>
+gRPC has the message size limitation.<br>
-Please check the request is smaller than it.
+Please be careful that the size of the request exceed the limit.
 </div>

 ### Input